 Installing a dedicated second-hand corner in traditional stores offers several advantages:

-This approach not only retains existing customers by meeting growing demand, but also attracts new customers who are sensitive to environmental issues.
+This approach enables us not only to retain existing customers by meeting growing demand, but also to attract new customers who are sensitive to environmental issues.

 Building customer loyalty in retail requires a multi-dimensional approach.
-While classic strategies such as engagement on social networks and improving the in-store experience remain essential, the integration of innovative solutions such as second-hand can offer a significant competitive advantage.
+While classic strategies such as engagement on social networks and improving the in-store experience remain essential, integrating innovative solutions such as second-hand or rental can offer a significant competitive advantage.
 By adopting these approaches, retailers can not only strengthen customer loyalty but also open up new sources of revenue in a constantly evolving market.